expect-digital/go-request/README.md

 ### Gin

-We advise using Gin binding [implementation](https://gin-gonic.com/docs/examples/bind-uri/).
+We advise using [Gin data binding](https://gin-gonic.com/docs/examples/bind-uri/) implementation.

 Example of using the package in Gin: